fusionx3/fusionx3.github.io/_posts/2017-10-20-wpa-on-krack.md

 ### **Suggested Solution**

-Interestingly, the suggested solution was a simple _boolean_ value, which is set to true when the key is received and successfully installed, skipping any further attempts to reinstall the key.
+Interestingly, the suggested solution was a simple `boolean value`, which is set to true when the key is received and successfully installed, skipping any further attempts to reinstall the key.
 So when the attacker repeats the Step 3 packet, it will be ignored.
 An example pseudo-code:

 ```c
 bool Step3 = false;